 “Sick” is a famous poem by poet, cartoonist, songwriter, and musician Shel Silverstein published in book named “Where the Sidewalk Ends” in 1970.
-It is about a little girl named Peggy Ann McKay, who did not want to go to school.
+The poem is written from the perspective of a little girl named Peggy Ann McKay, who did not want to go to school.

-Peggy Ann McKay came up with every single excuse she could, she pulled out all the stops so she would not have to go to school.
+Peggy Ann McKay came up with every single excuse she could, she is listing off all of her imagined ailments to avoid going to school.
 She is trying to convince her parents with all the innocent excuses with symptoms of various dreadful diseases such as the mumps and the measles, the chickenpox and other whatnots.

 "Sick" Poem Lyrics